wevoice/wesub/docs/django-1.4.rst

 Removed admin icons
 ~~~~~~~~~~~~~~~~~~~

+Not critical.
+Some of our admin icons have been missing for a while.

 CSS class names in admin forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Compatibility with old signed data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+No issues.
+Only applies to upgrades from Django 1.2.

 django.contrib.flatpages
 ~~~~~~~~~~~~~~~~~~~~~~~~

+No issues.
+We aren't using ``flatpages``.

 Serialization of :class:`~datetime.datetime` and :class:`~datetime.time`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The only place where this could be an issue is when loading fixtures and those
+will still work.

 ``supports_timezone`` changed to ``False`` for SQLite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~